 The last day for your supporting documentation to have reached University Admissions in Sweden is the same day as the last day to make an on time application.

-You can either upload your scanned document in the 'Documents' tab in your account at Universityadmissions.se,
+Upload your scanned document in the 'Documents' tab in your account at Universityadmissions.se

 For academic documents different regulations applies to different countries.
 Check what is required for your country before you submit any documentation.Instruction for my country (opens in a new tab)Entry requirements